-There are a lot of misunderstandings about what a dissertation literature review entails.
-Whilst in some cases a dissertation literature review can be a simple summary of important sources, most often it requires you to critically engage with the text to convey your opinions of it, as well as any critiques that you may have.
+There are a lot of misunderstandings about what exactly a dissertation literature review entails, as it can vary.
+Whilst in some cases a dissertation literature review can be a simple summary of important sources, most often it requires you to critically engage with the text to convey your positive or negative opinions of it.
 What is your interpretation of a particular source?
 Does this interpretation differ considerably from other viewpoints in the literature?
-This is the sort of critical engagement expected in a literature review.
+This is the sort of critical engagement expected from you in a literature review.

 Whereas a summary will most likely provide a simple recap of the general arguments of the source(s), the expectations concerning a literature review extend beyond this.
 A literature review may provide a new perspective on a classic research paper or it may combine both new and old interpretations (this is the “gap” – more on this later).
 A literature review may also provide a thorough and critical outline of the intellectual developments in a field with a focus on major, and often polemical, debates.
 In other scenarios, a literature review may also provide an assessment of a source and inform a reader about its validity, pertinence and relevance to the research subject.

 "In a literature review, you're aiming to summarise and provide a critical analysis of the research arguments you have found in your readings, without making new contributions to the literature.
 Hence the term: “literature review”."